 In China, more than 80% of total electricity is generated from coal-based power plants.
 With China’s growing cities and economies, not only is the supply of energy and goods becoming a logistical challenge, but so is its disposal and the implications of growing landfill.
 One example of this issue is the decomposition of organic materials in landfills, which generates large amounts of methane, a greenhouse gas 25 times stronger than CO2.

-of sustainable electricity exported on average annually to the grid
+exported on average annually to the grid

 for permanent positions for project operation, boosting the local economy

 by this project, showcasing innovation in sustainable industries